- Portable Games

 "Kate, say thanks properly.
 He helped you."

-She pressed her and the freckled girl in the yellow parka named Kate stuck her tongue out in no time and bowed to Norse.
+She pressed her and the freckled girl in the yellow parka named Kate stuck her tongue out in no time before bowing to Norse.

 "But Rain, I didn't expect the ship to shake so much."

 "That's why I told you before we got on.
-Since this area can suddenly make giant whirlpools, the ship may turn quickly to avoid them."
+Since this area can suddenly cause giant whirlpools, the ship may turn quickly to avoid them."

 The girl called Rain pointed to the sea left of the bow.

-There, a big mouth had opened splashing white sprays, a giant whirlpool that would've definitely swallowed this ferry.
+There, a big mouth had opened splashing white sprays, a giant whirlpool that would've swallowed this ferry for sure.

 "Wow, a giant whirlpool.
 You do know a lot.
 As you'd expect from a native of that island."